About Me: The Path from Actor to Intuitive Healer

 As part of my practice of decolonizing therapy, I believe it is important to name the different identities that have shaped my experience as a person.
-Though I continuously work to expand my experiences and perspective beyond what I grew up with, they still are messaging that have informed my way of being.
+Though I continuously work to expand my experiences and perspective beyond what I grew up with, they still are messaging that has informed my way of being.
 Below you will find some of them.
 Feel free to ask about how I hold and relate to these identities, or questions about others that may be important to know about.

 Knowing the lineages and experiences that inform your foundation, as well as the journeys, knowledge, and stories alive in your present being, reveals more of who you are.
 You are shaped by and also more than these things: where you come from, what has been done to you, what you have lost, where you have gone, what you have done, and what you have gained.
-You are a living embodiment of your unique and creative responses to all of these things.
+Who you are is a living embodiment of your unique and creative responses to all of these things.

 You get to choose what guides your life.

 Though I was raised without a strong connection to my ancestry, I hold the lineages of Irish, French-Canadian, and Blackfeet descent within me and through my ancestors.
-These legacies, mixed with my white identity and privilege, have shaped and formed my identity in ever evolving ways.
+These legacies, mixed with my white identity and privilege, have shaped and formed my identity in ever-evolving ways.